Was jeff dahmer archbishop Weakland's Convenient Distraction?

 Turns out “Serial Killers” Make Great Smoke Screens

 Weakland’s long career of clerical damage control might’ve unraveled sooner if not for the perfect media distraction.
-The “Dahmer” circus gave the public an evil so cartoonishly grotesque, it made institutional abuse look almost boring by comparison.
+The “serial killer” circus gave the public an evil so cartoonishly grotesque, it made institutional abuse look almost boring by comparison.

 Weakland’s refusal to lean into the story wasn’t cowardice…it was strategy.
 Say as little as possible.
 Warn against getting too interested.
 Let the spectacle do its work.